Operational funding components

 How we determine eligibility for targeted funding for isolation

-To determine whether your school is eligible, we use an isolation index to calculate your school’s relative isolation based on its distance from the 3 population centres that provide the range of goods and services your school needs.
+To determine whether your school is eligible, we use an Isolation Index to calculate your school’s relative isolation based on its time and distance from the 3 population centres that provide the range of goods and services your school needs.

 - 0.8 x the school’s distance in kilometres from the nearest population centre of 5,000 or more